Maged152/Intel-Intrinsics-CPP-Wrapper/doc/v4int64_t.md

 Instruction Set  : `AVX2`

 ## Multiplication Low
-Performs element-wise multiplication of `this` vector and the `other` vector, producing intermediate 128-bit integers, and store the low 64 bits and returns a vector containing the result.
+Multiply the low signed 32-bit integers from each packed 64-bit element in `this` and `other`, and return the signed 64-bit results.

 ```c++
 v4int64_t MulLo(const v4int64_t& other) const
 ```
-Instruction Set  : `AVX512DQ` + `AVX512VL`
+Instruction Set  : `AVX2`

 ## Division
 Performs element-wise division of `this` vector and the `other` vector, and